ScreenAgent for Windows

 -

-In the loadCertificates file, change the LOAD_CERTIFICATES value.
+Change the loadCertificates value under the [others] section.
 By default, this value is true.

 Allowed values are true or false.